dfelinto/blender-manual/manual/modeling/modifiers/nodes/mesh/boolean.rst

 Mode
    Intersect
-      Produce a new geometry containing only the volume inside of both geometry A and geometry B.
+      Produce a new geometry containing only the volume inside of both geometry 1 and geometry 2.

    Union
       The two input pieces of geometry are joined, then any interior elements are removed.

    Difference
-      Geometry B is subtracted from geometry A (everything outside of geometry B is kept).
+      Geometry 2 is subtracted from geometry 1 (everything outside of geometry 2 is kept).

 Output